csoneson/scvelor/README.md

 R wrapper around the scVelo python package for RNA velocity analysis.

-**NOTE: This package is experimental and in an early development stage.**
+**NOTE: This package is not further developed - please use https://github.com/kevinrue/velociraptor instead.**